 One of the nice things about Hanalei is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Hanalei is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hanalei doesn't have a public transportation system that people use for their commute.

 The per capita income in Hanalei in 2022 was $47,333, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $189,332 for a family of four.